 An application for admission can be made for any child at any time outside the normal admissions round.
 Applications should be made directly to the school by contacting the school office.
 If a place is available and there is no waiting list the child will be admitted.
 If there is a waiting list, then applications will be ranked by the Governing Body in accordance with the oversubscription criteria as set out above.
-If a place cannot be offered at this time then you may ask us for the reasons and you will be informed of your right of appeal to an independent panel and your child will be placed on the waiting list.
+We will write to you with the outcome of your In Year application and, if you have been unsuccessful, the county council will contact you with registration details to enable you to login and appeal online at www.hertfordshire.gov/schoolappeals